postmanlabs/labs-docs/v6/postman/sending_api_requests/requests.md

 [![url methods](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-method-menu.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-method-menu.png)

+You can also customize the methods the way you want.
+To learn more about customizing methods, refer to [customizing methods](/docs/v6/postman/customizing_postman)

 ### Request Body

 While constructing requests, you'll work frequently with the request body editor.
 Postman lets you send almost any kind of HTTP request.
 The body editor is divided into 4 areas and has different controls, depending on the body type.